jelaiw/blog/about.markdown

 At least that is the hypothesis I put to test daily as an Application Security engineer, where I try to help teams by implementing self-service infrastructure that (ideally) provides developers with alert data at the "right time", in phase with their SDLC, when bugs are cheapest to fix.

-However, that is primarily SAST (static application security testing) at the pull request, which is great for what it is, as a safety net to catch known security bugs that we can detect through static analysis of code, but are there meaningful things we can do earlier in the SDLC -- especially to avoid writing the bug in first place?
+However, what I describe primarily leverages SAST (static application security testing) at the pull request, which is great for what it is, as a timely safety net to catch known security bugs that we can detect through static analysis of code, but are there meaningful things we can do earlier in the SDLC -- especially to avoid writing the bug in first place?

  -- JW